Carnagion/dissertation/diss/diss.typ

 == Comparison of Programs

-@cplex-branch-bound-heathrow-small lists the makespans, earliest and latest de-icing times, and mean runtimes for all small instances from London Heathrow, solved using the mathematical program implemented in CPLEX as well as the branch-and-bound program -- both utilising an integrated de-icing approach.
+@table:cplex-branch-bound-heathrow lists the makespans, earliest and latest de-icing times, and mean runtimes for all small instances from London Heathrow, solved using the mathematical program implemented in CPLEX as well as the branch-and-bound program -- both utilising an integrated de-icing approach.
-The results for the latter are the same as in @branch-bound-heathrow, but are presented again here for convenience.
+The results for the latter are the same as in @table:branch-bound-heathrow-results, but are presented again here for convenience.
 Both implementations achieve the same (optimal) objective values across all instances.

 // TODO: Remove the objective values here
-#let cplex-branch-bound-heathrow-small = results-table(
+#let cplex-branch-bound-heathrow = results-table(
     group-headers: ([CPLEX model], [Branch-and-bound program]),
     side-headers: true,
     results.heathrow.cplex.integrated,